Sign Up for a Free Account

 Overview

 Limb girdle muscular dystrophy is a genetically inherited condition that primarily affects skeletal muscle leading to progressive, predominantly proximal muscle weakness at presentation caused by a loss of muscle fibres.
-To be considered a form of limb girdle muscular dystrophy the condition must be described in at least 2 unrelated families with affected individuals achieving independent walking, must have an elevated serum creatine kinase activity, must demonstrate degenerative changes on muscle imaging over the course of the disease, and have dystrophic changes on muscle histology, ultimately leading to end-stage pathology for the most affected muscles.
+To be considered a form of limb girdle muscular dystrophy the condition must be described in at least two unrelated families with affected individuals achieving independent walking, must have an elevated serum creatine kinase activity, must demonstrate degenerative changes on muscle imaging over the course of the disease, and have dystrophic changes on muscle histology, ultimately leading to end-stage pathology for the most affected muscles.

 As a result of this new classification, some previous cases of limb-girdle muscular dystrophy described in a single family were removed from this classification.
 Other conditions were reclassified according to the protein affected or phenotype.
 This article will mention the new classification as well as the old classification for clarification purposes.